 FPUC's DSM Plan includes programs for low-income, residential, and commercial/industrial customers.
-By participating in a DSM program, customers should be able to reduce their bills, potentially eliminating the additional cost associated with FPUC's DSM Plan.
-In addition, since the Commission approved goals based on the RIM test, which considers the impact of lost revenues, even customers who do not participate in a DSM program should see a benefit of lower rates.
+By participating in a DSM program, customers could be able to reduce their bills, potentially eliminating the additional cost associated with FPUC's DSM Plan.
+In addition, since our approved goals are based on the RIM test, which considers the impact of lost revenues, even customers who do not participate in a DSM program should see a benefit of lower rates.